playframework/playframework/documentation/manual/javaGuide/main/http/JavaRouting.md

 ## The built-in HTTP router

-The router is the component that translates each incoming HTTP request to an action call (a static, public method in a controller class).
+The router is the component that translates each incoming HTTP request to an action call (a public method in a controller class).

 An HTTP request is seen as an event by the MVC framework.
 This event contains two major pieces of information: